This episode is titled – The Great Recession.

 In that same year, 529, Benedict built his monastery on Monte Cassino as we saw in our last episode.
 The Benedictine Rule was to have a huge impact on the course of the Faith in the West.

 While Christianity seemed to stumble in many of the places where it had been installed 3 & 400 years before, it continued its relentless spread into new territory.
 It was during the early 6th Century that the Faith went up the Nile into Sudan.
 In the latter part of that century, Pope Gregory sent missionaries to Britain and in the early 7th Century the Gospel reached China.

 But the 7th Century was when the Arab conquests began.
 In less than 20 years after Mohammed’s death, Islam had raised its banner over, Israel, Syria, Mesopotamia, Persia, & Egypt.
 Before the end of the Century they’d conquered all North Africa, including the capital at Carthage and by 715 had taken Spain.

-At the same time the Arabs were spreading Islam across Christian lands, up in the Balkan peninsula & Greece, pagan Slavs moved in.
-In 680, Asians called Bulgars crossed the Danube River & set up a new kingdom in what had been the Eastern frontier of the Empire.
+At the same time, the Arabs were spreading Islam across Christian lands, up in the Balkan peninsula & Greece, pagan Slavs moved in.
+In 680, Asians called Bulgars crossed the Danube River & set up a kingdom in what had been the Eastern frontier of the Empire.

 Between these losses to the Arabs in the South & the Slavs & Bulgars in the East, about half the total land area that had been Christian territory was lost.

 The Eastern church of the 8th & 9th Centuries was rent by a theological controversy over the use of images.
-In the 9th Century the Muslims conquered Sicily & Crete, & established a beachhead in southern Italy.
+In the 9th Century, Muslims conquered Sicily & Crete, & established a beachhead in southern Italy.

 In China of the mid 9th Century, Christianity experienced a wave of fierce persecution.
 This was due to the Faith having been too closely identified with the previous dynasty.